izikeros/blog/content/posts/notes/how_to_rename_one_or_more_columns_in_a_pandas_dataframe.md

 ---
-Title: How to rename one or more columns in pandas dataframe?
+Category: note
+Date: '2023-02-12'
+Modified: '2023-07-12'
 Slug: how-to-rename-one-or-more-columns-in-pandas-dataframe
-Date: 2023-02-12
-Modified: 2023-02-12
 Status: published
 Tags: pandas, rename-column
-Category: note
+Title: How to Rename One or More Columns in Pandas Dataframe?
 ---

 To rename one or more columns in a pandas DataFrame, you can use the `rename` function.
 Here are some examples of how to use it: